• About TTT

 Downtown Houston

-These are our top picks of things to do in Houston if you’re visiting for the first time.
-After perusing this list and you’re looking for something more low-key, check out some local museums like The Health Museum or The Children’s Museum Of Houston!
+These are my top picks for things to do in Houston, especially if it’s your first visit.
+If, after perusing this list, you’re looking for something more low-key, check out some local museums, like the Health Museum or the Children’s Museum of Houston!

 Dog Parks In Houston